German flag italian flag Mexico flag Spain flag Portugese flag Korean flag Chinese flag Japanese Flag 日本语

 DAIRY cultured Dairy delicious low phosphorus dairy products •buttermilk •plugra butter.
 Keep butter to less than a tablespoon per day • cottage cheese (2 ounces) • plain yogurt with added acidophilus - half a cup.
 For an extra boost, open an acidophilus capsule and add the powder to this half a cup. • buttermilk cultured • skim milk 2 ounces

-why lAMB is a BETTER CHOICE
+why LAMB is a BETTER CHOICE

 Lamb has different molecular protein structure than beef.
 Beef or cows eat grasses that have the residual pesticides still present, long after these chemicals have been banned from farming.
 Beef cuts that are marbled are said to be the choicest.
 This marbling that makes the meat so tender is fat.
 Hormones are stored in the fat tissue and it is these hormones plus the chemicals from the grasses eaten from contaminated soil that is harmful.